Magnetic White Dwarf - M Dwarf Binaries in Pre-mCV Phase as Special Population of Long-Period Radio Transients: Population of LPTs from WD -- M dwarf binaries

-It is important to recognize that for a CV/mCV in long-term evolution, mass transfer via Roche-lobe overflow enforces a specific relationship between the MD's mass, radius, and the binary's orbital period.
-By combining Kepler's third law (Eq.(\ref{Kepler3})) with the mass-radius relation (Eq.(\ref{RM_relation})) and the Roche-lobe scale (Eq.(\ref{roche})), one can derive the scaling relations $R_c \propto M_c^{0.8}$ and $M_c \propto P^{1.43}$.
-Substituting this period-dependent mass into our expressions for the evolutionary timescales yields their own dependence on the orbital period.
-For the case where $M_c \ll M_s$, we find that the magnetic braking timescale scales as $\tau_{\rm MB} \propto P^{-1.24}$, while the gravitational radiation timescale scales as $\tau_{\rm GW} \propto P^{1.24}$.
-This confirms the standard picture of CV evolution: magnetic braking is the dominant angular momentum loss mechanism at long orbital periods, whereas gravitational radiation dominates at short periods.
-With these evolutionary timescales established, the number ratio of the LPT population to the total CV/mCV population can now be estimated as \be f_{\rm LPT}\sim\frac{\tau_{\rm syn}}{\min(\tau_{\rm MB},\tau_{\rm GW})}. \ee Evaluating these ratios for the typical system parameters yields distinct predictions for the two models.
-For the unipolar-inductor mechanism, we predict a relatively large LPT population fraction, $f_{\rm LPT} \sim (10^{-3}-1$).
-In contrast, the magnetosphere-interaction model predicts a much smaller fraction, $f_{\rm LPT} \sim (10^{-4}-10^{-3})$.
+Evaluating these ratios for the typical system parameters yields distinct predictions for the two models.
+For the unipolar-inductor mechanism, we predict a relatively large LPT population fraction, $f_{\rm LPT} \lesssim (10^{-3}-1$).
+In contrast, the magnetosphere-interaction model predicts a much smaller fraction, $f_{\rm LPT} \lesssim (10^{-4}-10^{-3})$.
 These contrasting predictions highlight a fundamental trade-off between the two scenarios.
 The unipolar-inductor mechanism, despite its lower energy dissipation rate (especially in the unsaturated regime), can sustain an asynchronous state for a relatively long time, thus predicting that LPTs should be relatively common.
 Conversely, the magnetosphere-interaction process can be more powerful, capable of producing higher luminosities for the same radiation efficiency.
 However, this powerful interaction also leads to rapid synchronization, dramatically shortening the LPT lifetime and thus predicting a relatively rarer population.
 Distinguishing between these two predictions (i.e., a large population of lower-luminosity LPTs versus a small population of higher luminosity LPTs) presents a key observational test for future population studies.